ManageEngine Logo

 Backup and Restore

-Step 2: From the command prompt, go to [ServiceDesk Plus-Home]\bin directory and execute backUpData.bat command to start the backup.
+Step 2: Launch the command prompt, go to [ServiceDesk Plus-Home]\bin, and run backUpData.bat.

-Where, ServiceDesk Plus-Home -> C:\ManageEngine\ServiceDesk [ Screenshot ]
+Note: ServiceDesk Plus-Home refers to C:\ManageEngine\ServiceDesk [ Screenshot ]

 Backup_ ServiceDesk_ [Build number] _Month _date _ Year _ Hour _Minutes

-Step 2: From command prompt, go to [ServiceDesk Plus-Home]\bin directory and execute backUpData.bat --trimmed command to start the database backup.
+Step 2: Launch the command prompt, go to [ServiceDesk Plus-Home]\bin and run backUpData.bat --trimmed.

-where, ServiceDesk Plus Home -> C:\ManageEngine\ServiceDesk [ Screenshot ]
+Note: ServiceDesk Plus Home refers to C:\ManageEngine\ServiceDesk [ Screenshot ]

 Backup_ ServiceDesk_ [Build number] _Month _date _ Year _ Hour _Minutes

-For example, a trimmed backup taken in Version 7 and Build 7500 of ServiceDesk Plus looks like this
+For example, a trimmed backup taken in Version 7 and Build 7500 of ServiceDesk Plus looks like:

 backup_servicedesk_7500_database_02_24_2009_08_30.data

-Step 1: From the command prompt, go to [ServiceDesk Plus-Home]\bin directory and execute the command restoreData.bat.
-Choose the backup file while prompted and select OK. [ Screenshot ]
+Step 1: Launch the command prompt, go to [ServiceDesk Plus-Home]\bin directory, and run restoreData.bat.
+Choose the backup file with part no 1 and select OK. [ Screenshot ]

-NOTE: Please note that when you perform a restore, the existing data will be overwritten with the data in the backup file (i.e.) the restore process is not incremental and will not add information over the existing data.
+NOTE: When you restore backup data, the existing data will be overwritten; the restore process is not incremental and will not add information over the existing data.

 1. Click Admin -> Backup Scheduling under General block -> Edit Scheduling link on the right hand side of the page.